artemdemo/website-project/README.md

   - Maybe GraphQL will need to allow queriyng all the tags.
 Then user will be able to query pages by individual tag.
 - Links to site pages should end with `/`, otherwise it will not work.
   - Maybe solve it by introducing `<Link />` component
+- [test] Add test for MD file that imports component with bg image
 - Page that displays some wasm project
 - `script.ts` to load arbitrary code for the runtim
 - `preview` should command that `site-builder` exposes